Seagate/cortx/doc/scaleout/3 Node JBOD Setup.rst

    - Usage of Mellanox HCAs is recommended but not mandatory.
 For optimal performance you need two high-speed network ports (10 GbE minimum; 50 GbE or 100 GbE recommended).

     - All the three servers must have Mellanox HCA or none of the servers must have it.

+   - Infiband and OmniPath adapters are not supported.

  b.
 JBOD Reference Configuration